 Whether you are relocating or seeking to prevent relocation, it is imperative to have experienced legal counsel to ensure you take the proper steps to protect your child's well-being.
-At Richard L. Morris Co., L.P.A we can thoroughly examine your parenting situation and utilize our years of experience to help you maintain a close and meaningful relationship with your child.
+At Richard L. Morris Co., L.P.A our Columbus relocation lawyer can thoroughly examine your parenting situation and utilize our years of experience to help you maintain a close and meaningful relationship with your child.

 Put 30 Years of Experience on Your Side

 Attorney Morris has served individuals and families throughout Franklin County, OH since 1995.Meet Attorney Morris

 From divorce to child custody, we handle cases both big and small with the utmost diligence.Why Hire Us?

 We understand how overwhelming a divorce can be.
 Let us review your case, completely free of charge.Take Action Now

 A+ Rating by the Better Business Bureau